Gredu/archived.kommuuni.mahti.org/content/contract/shareholdings.md

 Table shows the individual's price of the share.
 This is the price resident will get, when she or he leaves and the price that new resident has to pay. *Table is not done yet!*

 ## Washing machine
 Washing machine was bought in January 2016.
 Price was 299.0 €.

+## Freezer
+Freezer was bought in June 2019.
+Price was 555.89 €.
+Price will start dropping in July.

 ## Toothbrush
 Toothbrush was bought in December 2016.
 Price was 49.90 €.